 You probably know them the best.
 They guide you through the exhibit buying experience.
 They assist you with show regulations, shipping, repairs, and trade show marketing.
 They are the ones who pester you about the next show, graphic files, collateral, and promotional products.
 They want you to succeed because then you are happy.
 When you are happy, you continue to invest in trade shows.

 Consultants, Talent, Service Providers

 Our industry has a wealth of seasoned professionals with insider knowledge about improving your trade show ROI.
 There are trade show consultants, booth staff trainers, in-booth presenters, lead capture specialists, A/V gurus, models, international exhibiting experts, etc. The list is vast and the talent impressive.
 I’ve learned over the years that we can only know so much about trade shows.
 We do a disservice to our clients when we don’t steer them to someone who has the talent to elevate their trade show return.

 No offense, but do you really want to spend time learning about freight and logistics?
 No you don’t.
-You want to go to your grave with the least amount of information regarding freight, wait times, LTL, and the Interstate Commerce Commission.
+You want to go to your grave with the least amount of information regarding freight, wait times, LTL, and the Motor Carrier Safety Administration.
 Find someone who thinks about it on weekends and holidays and offer them your first-born child.
 Think of it as your contribution to a better world.